skramm/homog2d/docs/homog2d_manual.md

 auto pts = rect.get4Pts(); // return a std::array of 4 points
 ```

-You can also fetch the 4 segments of the rectangle:
+You can also fetch the 4 segments of the rectangle, with a member function or a free function:
 ```C++
 FRect rect( pt1, pt2 );
 auto segs = rect.getSegs(); // returns a std::array of 4 segments.